minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

 - Even with the ConstraintLayout, supporting rotation is quite hard.
 In landscape mode, Mr. Potatohad should probably be to the left and the checkboxes in a grid to the right.
 You might use two layouts for portrait and landscape, respectively, to fix this.
 And because you alrealy implemented `onSaveInstanceState`, it will save state, even when changing layouts!
 See our [State](/android-reference/state) page for info on how to add two layouts.

 - Think about how you can make the code for `checkboxClicked()` as tiny as possible.

-## How to submit

-1. Add a `README.md` with screenshot and a brief description.
-Use Markdown to format your README, as supported by GitHub.
-The screenshot must be uploaded to your GitHub repository first!
-Do that nice and clean in a separate folder called `doc`.

-2. Commit and push your code [per the instructions](/android/git).

-3. Check if your project actually works for other developers!
-Go to the GitHub webpage for your repository and use the "Download zip" button.
-Unpack that zip somewhere unusual (your Desktop maybe?) and try to open and run the project.

-4. When all is set, paste the GitHub repo URL in the textbox, below!